 Suggested tire size for this tour: 28mm – 37mm

 $450 – Single Supplement (extra price to have your own room)

 $100 – Bike Rental (helmet and bike bag included)

 This trip starts on Sunday, September 5, 2021 and ends on Thursday, September 9.

-If you are flying, use the hotel's free shuttle.
-If you are driving, we meet you at our hotel in Burlington.
+For this tour we meet at our hotel in Burlington.
 You can leave your car parked at our opening hotel during our tour.
-There may be a fee for this, so check with hotel staff.
+There is a $20 per day fee for this, so check with hotel staff for additional details.